 What to Do If You’re Exposed to Asbestos at Work

-There are several organizations that oversee and enforce asbestos regulations to help protect workers from exposure: the Environmental Protection Agency (EPA), the Occupational Safety and Health Administration (OSHA) and the Mine Safety and Health Administration (MSHA).
-Since even one-time asbestos exposure or exposure to a small amount of asbestos is considered unsafe, it’s important for employers to abide by these regulations and ensure any workers who may be working near or with asbestos stay safe.
+In addition to the OSHA guidelines, there are several other organizations that oversee and enforce asbestos regulations including the Environmental Protection Agency (EPA) and other more occupation-specific groups, such as the Mine Safety and Health Administration (MSHA).
+Since even one-time asbestos exposure, or exposure to a small amount of asbestos, is considered unsafe, it’s important for employers to abide by these regulations to ensure all workers stay safe.